 We monitor FATAL GUN INCIDENTS in Great Britain and compile a list that summarises the available information.
 Our summaries for 2017-18, 2018-19 and 2019-20 are available at www.gun-control-network.org

-We are aware of at least seven reports in August 2020 concerning gun deaths:
+We are aware of at least four reports in August 2021 concerning nine gun deaths:

-We are aware of at least three reports of inquests in August 2020 relating to gun deaths:
+We are aware of at least two inquest reports in August 2021 relating to gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least six reports in August 2020 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of at least five reports in August 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:

-We are aware of at least seven reports in August 2020 that we believe relate to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least three reports in August 2021 which we believe to relate to licensed/former licensed gun owners/dealers/legal guns and ammunition:

-We note at least ten reports involving the use of police Tasers.
+We note at least six reports in August 2021 involving the use of police Tasers.

 Animal Death and Injury

-We are aware of at least ten reports in August 2020 of animal cruelty and/or death involving a gun, including:
+We are aware of at least sixteen reports in August 2021 of animal cruelty and/or death involving a gun, including: